Opinion: Young Adult Health Coverage, a Bipartisan Success for the ACA

 In short – young adult dependent coverage addresses a long-standing gap in our health insurance infrastructure, does not require government spending, and helps the middleclass.
 Still, in spite of its broad appeal, this policy deserves as much scrutiny as any other significant change to the regulation of health insurance markets.

 Over the past few years, my colleagues at the Rutgers Center for State Health Policy and UMDNJ School of Public Health have collaborated on a series of studies of young adult dependent coverage, with some surprising results.
 Our first study examined state policies before the ACA.
-This
+This, led by UMDNJ professor Alan Monheit, documented that many young adults took advantage of opportunities to join their parents’ plan, but at the same time these policies had no measurable impact on the number of uninsured young adults.
+Rather, we found that the state policies led young adults to switch to a parent’s plan from their own.

 We concluded that a number of limitations in the state laws, some self-imposed by the states and others imposed by federal law, contributed to the laws lack of impact on the uninsured.
 Most states, for example, exclude married young adults and impose residency requirements.
 Some states (including New Jersey) require or allow insurers to charge extra premiums for each enrolled young adult.
 Importantly, a 1970’s federal pension law also limits the reach of these state policies mainly to individually purchased (nongroup) health insurance and small group plans.
 Most large employers are exempt from the state laws.